 - Exempt persons with a scheduled dental qualification from the EEA.

-What if I do not meet the criteria for full registration?
+Dentist who do not meet the criteria for full registration

 If you do not meet the criteria above for full registration then you may be eligible for an individual assessment for testing your knowledge, skill and dental training.

 Overseas qualified dentists have to pass the ORE exam to register with the GDC.
-The ORE test the clinical skills and knowledge of dentists from outside the European Economic Area whose qualifications are not eligible for full registration with the GDC in the UK.
+ORE tests the clinical skills and knowledge of dentists from outside the European Economic Area whose qualifications are not eligible for full registration with the GDC in the UK.

-The exam is based on the ‘Preparing for Practice’ (PfP) and consists of two parts.
+The exam is based on ‘Preparing for Practice’ (PfP) and consists of two parts

 - Part 1- Written Exam